ethereum/go-ethereum/docs/_dapp/tracing-filtered.md

 sort_key: B
 ---

 In the previous section you learned how to create a complete trace.
 However, those traces can include the complete status of the EVM at every point in the execution, which is huge.
 Usually you are only interested in a small subset of this information.
 To get it, you can specify a JavaScript filter.

-**Note:** The JavaScript package used by Geth is [Goja](https://github.com/dop251/goja), which is only up to the [ECMAScript 5.1 standard](https://262.ecma-international.org/5.1/).
+**Note:** The JavaScript interpreter used by Geth is [duktape](https://duktape.org), which is only up to the [ECMAScript 5.1 standard](https://262.ecma-international.org/5.1/).
 This means we cannot use [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp) and [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).